snakemake-workflows/single-cell-rna-seq/README.md

 ## Usage

-In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if available, its DOI (see above).
+In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if already available, its DOI (see above).

 #### Step 1: Obtain a copy of this workflow